Condensations in higher categories: Condensations and higher Karoubi envelopes

-We will henceforth drop the word ``weak.''
-We will use the words ``isomorphism'' and ``equivalence'' interchangeably, and we occasionally use an equals sign to indicate the presence of a distinguished isomorphism.
-(This should cause no confusion, since strict equality has no place in the world of higher categories.)
+We will henceforth generally drop the word ``weak'': all of our ``$n$-categories'' are weak $n$-categories.
+We will use the words ``isomorphism'' and ``equivalence'' interchangeably, and, following the principle of univalence, we sometimes use an equals sign to indicate the presence of a distinguished isomorphism.
+This should cause no confusion, since strict equality has no place in the world of higher categories.

-\begin{example} $0$-categories are sets. $1$-categories are simply ordinary categories. $2$-categories are equivalent to bicategories: given $1$-morphisms $X \overset f \from Y \overset g \from Z$ in a weak $2$-category, arbitrarily choose an object in the contractible $1$-category of possible compositions to be ``the'' composition; such a choice will not typically provide an associative composition of 1-morphisms, but will be associative up to an associator which will satisfy the pentagon equation. \end{example}
+\begin{example} $0$-categories are sets. $1$-categories are simply ordinary categories. $2$-categories are equivalent to bicategories: given $1$-morphisms $X \overset f \from Y \overset g \from Z$ in a (weak!)\ $2$-category, arbitrarily choose an object in the contractible $1$-category of possible compositions to be ``the'' composition; such a choice will not typically provide an associative composition of 1-morphisms, but will be associative up to an associator which will satisfy the pentagon equation. \end{example}